 Looking for some ideas on how to serve individually or with your family?
 The following is a summary of some ministry areas that the Compassion Team and CCK are actively serving in:

 2. Knox Area Rescue Ministries – KARM serves the needy and homeless of Knoxville.
 Whether it’s a serving a meal, assisting with one of KARM’s many programs, or just lending an ear, you can help serve our community in Jesus’ name.
-For more information, you can contact CCK’s Compassion Team liaison and/or KARM’s Volunteer Coordinator at 865-633-7624.
+For more information, you can contact CCK’s Compassion Team liaison Heather Brack and/or KARM at 865-633-7653.

-4. Orphan Care and Adoption – CCK’s Compassion Team partners with Orphan Care ministries such as Covenant Mercies (who assists with orphan homes in Africa) and Rancho 3M (an orphanage in Mexico).
-Also the team holds CCK’s Orphan Care Seminar to educate and equip families about adoption.
-Look for the next Orphan Care Seminar in fall of 2013.
+4. Orphan Care and Adoption – CCK’s Compassion Team partners with Orphan Care ministries such as Covenant Mercies (who assists with orphan homes in Africa) Feeding the Orphans (a non profit organization based here in Knoxville that provides orphan sponsorships, clean water and family preservation in Ghana) and Rancho 3M (an orphanage in Mexico).
+Also the team partners with area churches to sponsor orphan care seminars to educate and equip families to care for orphans.

 We also understand that the cost of adoption can be quite expensive.
 In order to encourage adoption, we have established the CCK Adoption Fund that will assist one family annually with a majority of their adoption expenses.
 You can click here to download the CCK Adoption Grant Application.

-7. Other ways to get involved include KARM’s Baskets of Hope at Thanksgiving, the Angel Tree program at Christmas, Operation Inasmuch United Knoxville in the spring, and other ministries throughout the year.
+8. Other ways to get involved include KARM’s Baskets of Hope at Thanksgiving, the Angel Tree program at Christmas, Inasmuch United Knoxville in the spring, quarterly 2nd Harvest Food Drives and other ministries throughout the year.
 Watch the church calendar for more information on upcoming Compassion Team events.